KusionStack/kusionstack.io/docs/user_docs/getting-started/kcl.md

 Set the `hello` attribute to the `"KCL"` string.
 Then save the code to the `hello.k` file.

-How to execute this program depends on the specific development environment, we first assume that the local macOS or Linux system has installed the `kcl` command (or enter the **Docker** environment test by `docker run --rm -it kusionstack/kusion bash`) and then run the following command:
+How to execute this program depends on the specific development environment, we first assume that the local macOS or Linux system has installed the `kcl` command (or enter the **Docker** environment test by `docker run --rm -it kusionstack/kclvm`) and then run the following command:

 ```shell
 $ kcl hello.k